seventh-chord/compiler_project/reference/notes.md

 The stack grows downwards
-rsp points to the bottom of the stack rsp must be 16 byte aligned when 'call' is executed

-call pushes return rip (8 bytes)
+rsp points to the bottom of the stack rsp must be 16 byte aligned after 'call' is executed 'call' pushes return rip (8 bytes)

 # General purpose instructions
 Not comprehensive!!